engraving-challenges/main/git-reference.md

-THIS FILE SHOULD BE MOVED TO GIT-INTRODUCTION REPO (once we finish the reorganization)
+This section is not meant to be read all at once.
+Rather, use it as a reference, looking up things that are not clear for you.

-### on cloning
+### git clone

-Yeah, git assumes you want to create a new directory with the repository's name if you don't tell it otherwise.
+`git clone <remote repository address>` will create a new directory (named the same as the cloned repository) in the current directory.
+So, if you are in directory `~/music/engraving/` and you run `git clone https://github.com/github-user-name/foobar.git`, git will clone the repository into `~/music/engraving/foobar`.

-You can specify the path where the cloned repository should be put, like this: git clone https://github.com/blahblah/blahblah path/where/the/stuff/should/be/put
+You can also specify the path where the cloned repository should be put, like this:

-This way you don't even have to be in the directory were the clone will be placed (the directory may not even exist yet).
+`git clone <remote repository address> <destination path>

+If the <destination path> doesn't exist, it will be created.

+Please note that `git clone` will create a subdirectory inside your current working directory, so you don't need to create a directory for the new repository.
+Instead you should have something like a base directory where you want to store all your repositories in and run `git clone` from there.
+This will download a copy *of your fork* to your local disk and initialize it as a Git repository.

-### git status
+### remote repository

-will tell you what to do.

-### adding files and ignored files

->     There's one  gotcha here: git has a list of filetypes it ignores in the .gitignore file,
->     and by default .pdf is on this list - so if you're wanting to track and
->     upload PDFs you'll need to edit .gitignore and get rid of the pdf entry.

-This may not be a good idea: the .gitignore is part of the repository (git actually tracks it).
-You should rather add the file explicitely, i.e. 'git add filename' (without using wildcards).
+A remote repository is a repository external to this one (UGH).
+It usually is placed in the Internet.

+`git remote --verbose`

-### clean working directory
+### working directory

-Akin to unsaved changes in an opened file.
+TODO

+### "working directory clean"

+Clean working directory means that the current state of the files in the working directory is saved (committed) to the repository.
+To better understand this, imagine that you open a document in an editor.
+If you make some changes but don't save the file, Akin to unsaved changes in an opened file.
 You wouln't shut your computer down in such situation.